vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 * Install Bundler which will update existing Bundler.
 * Create a folder for your project
 * Copy `Gemfile` and `Gemfile.lock` from host to app folder
-* Set working directory to app folder
+* Set the working directory to the app folder
 * Run `bundle install` inside the project folder.
 This will install necessary gems inside the container.
 * Copy rest of the content from your host folder to container app folder.

-Note that installing OS specific tools and copying only `Gemfile` and `Gemfile.lock` to app folder before running `bundle install` has **tremendous advantage**.
+Note that installing OS-specific tools and copying only `Gemfile` and `Gemfile.lock` to app folder before running `bundle install` has **tremendous advantage**.
 Changes to the other files within the application folder do not trigger `bundle install`.
 Only if the `Gemfile` or `Gemfile.lock` changes, `bundle install` will be triggered.

 If you think deeply enough, you'll understand that it will save hours.
 If thinking deeply hurts, just try moving the command `COPY . /project` line just above `bundle install`.
 Every time you make even a small change within app folder, the container has to be built with all the gems being installed from scratch.
 This hurts more!

 ### Stitch Services with `docker-compose.yml`

-The `docker-compose.yml` file contains instructions that stitches multiple pieces together such as database container, application container, host folder where you store your application repository, environmental aspects such as volumes and ports.
+The `docker-compose.yml` file contains instructions that stitch multiple pieces together such as database container, application container, host folder where you store your application repository, environmental aspects such as volumes and ports.

 This is going to be a **database driven application**.
 So, we need a way to persist data created in the environment.
 One way is to introduce a separate service for database layer that has its own volume (fancy name for storage space).